Why This Matters

 Funding Healthcare vs. Education

-• Political economy shapes these decisions; opportunity cost analysis helps evaluate trade-offs, but values determine which costs society accepts
+- Political economy shapes these decisions.
+Opportunity cost analysis helps evaluate trade-offs, but values and political priorities determine which costs society accepts.

 The Guns vs. Butter Model

-Compare: Healthcare vs. education and guns vs. butter—both are government allocation decisions, but guns vs. butter is more useful for PPC analysis because the goods are more clearly distinct.
+Compare: Healthcare vs. education and guns vs. butter are both government allocation decisions, but guns vs. butter is more useful for PPC analysis because the two categories of goods are clearly distinct.
 Healthcare vs. education better illustrates merit goods trade-offs where both options generate positive externalities.
 Use guns/butter for graphing questions; use healthcare/education for policy analysis.

 Allocating Land for Housing vs. Parks

-• Scarcity of land makes this a zero-sum decision in any given location—the same acre cannot be both a home and a forest
+- Scarcity of land makes this a zero-sum decision in any given location.
+The same acre cannot be both a home and a green space.

-• Externalities matter: housing addresses shelter needs, while parks provide environmental and recreational benefits to the broader community
+- Externalities matter on both sides: housing addresses shelter needs and can stabilize neighborhoods, while parks provide environmental benefits (cleaner air, flood absorption) and recreational value to the broader community.

-• Property rights and zoning laws determine who makes these decisions and how opportunity costs are weighed
+- Property rights and zoning laws determine who makes these decisions and how opportunity costs are weighed.
+This is a good example of how institutional rules shape economic outcomes.

 Quick Reference Table